weiiv/di-auth-server/README.md

 # OpenID for Verifiable Credential Issuance with Authorization Server

-> Reference implementation of OID4VCI-compliant issuance with decoupled Auth Server
+> Reference implementation of OID4VCI-compliant issuance with a decoupled Authorization Server

 ## 📌 Overview

 This project delivers a **modular, production-ready Authorization Server** purpose-built for **OpenID for Verifiable Credential Issuance (OID4VCI)** workflows.

-While the existing OID4VCI Credential Issuer handles basic, prototype-level authorization internally, this work cleanly separates that responsibility by introducing a **dedicated Authorization Server**.
-The issuer is now focused solely on credential generation, with all access control, grant issuance, and token validation delegated to the new Auth Server.
+While the existing OID4VCI Credential Issuer handled prototype-grade authorization internally, this work cleanly separates that responsibility by introducing a **dedicated Authorization Server (AS)**.
+The Issuer is now focused solely on credential generation, while **all access control, grant issuance, token validation, and attestation PoP verification** are delegated to the AS.

-This system supports **secure, standards-compliant issuance of Verifiable Credentials (VCs)** and is designed for integration with modern digital wallets.
+This system supports **secure, standards-aligned issuance of Verifiable Credentials (VCs)** and is designed for integration with modern digital wallets.
 It includes:

 - 🔐 **Pre-Authorized Code Flow** – Enables issuance without user login
 - 🛡️ **DPoP-bound Access Tokens** – Proof-of-possession enforcement ([RFC 9449](https://www.rfc-editor.org/rfc/rfc9449.html))
 - 📄 **Authorization Details** – Credential-specific authorization rules ([RFC 9396](https://www.rfc-editor.org/rfc/rfc9396.html))
-- 🧾 **Attestation Support** – Verified by the Credential Issuer using trusted attestation providers, embed verified claims directly into issued credentials
+- 🧾 **Attestation PoP** – Verified by the Authorization Server using attestation PoP JWT presented by the wallet
 - 🔁 **Refresh Token Rotation** – Mitigates token reuse and supports long-lived sessions
 - 🧠 **Token Introspection** – Fine-grained validation with embedded credential metadata
 - 🌐 **Metadata Discovery** – Standards-based wallet interoperability via `.well-known` endpoints